-- To provide an environment that admits students to the school and makes available to them its advantages, privileges, and courses of study without regard to race, ethnicity, color, gender, sexual orientation, national origin, or disability. - To provide a safe environment in which everyone can feel free of harassment, threats, and abuse. - To promote effective communication and involvement among students, parents, and staff. - To develop good citizenship through the understanding and appreciation of civic responsibilities. - To benefit from the social and cultural diversity of our student population.
+- To provide an environment that admits students to the school and makes available to them its advantages, privileges, and courses of study without regard to race, color, sex, gender identity, religion, national origin, sexual orientation, disability, or homelessness - To provide a safe environment in which everyone can feel free of harassment, threats, and abuse. - To promote effective communication and involvement among students, parents, and staff. - To develop good citizenship through the understanding and appreciation of civic responsibilities. - To benefit from the social and cultural diversity of our student population.